fairandsmart/right-consent/_docs/01-quick-start-guide.md

 ## Installing the software

-All required components are available as **docker images** that is the de facto simpliest way to start a local instance.
+All required components are available as **docker images** that is the de facto simplest way to start a local instance.

 Right Consents comes with a **ready-to-run docker compose** configuration.
 The first step is to clone the github repository which contains the elements needed to start the docker compose configuration.